 With hundreds of electrolyte products on the market, it’s tough to narrow down the list to just eight.
 While we still stand by our picks, other electrolytes we researched and approved of include:

-Electrolyte drinks are a convenient way to replace large amounts of lost minerals during training, but there are many common beverages that contain sodium, potassium, calcium, and other electrolytes, including:
+Electrolyte drinks are a convenient way to replace large amounts of lost minerals during training, but there are many common beverages and foods that contain sodium, potassium, calcium, and other electrolytes.
+Here’s a few drinks, sources, and foods that are high in magnesium, potassium, sodium, and other electrolytes:

 How We Picked and Tested the Best Electrolyte Drinks